 There are a bunch of social media apps parents should know about — almost too many to list.
 That’s why we had our parental control experts dive deep into dozens of apps in an effort to make sure they’re safe.
 Today, we’re bringing you the most dangerous apps for kids.

 While these apps aren’t designed to take advantage of kids, they’re loaded with hidden dangers that every parent should know about.
+So don’t hesitate to check out the list of social media apps that can harm your child.

 What it does: The app with the strange name also has a strange offering.
 By signing up, you can participate in unmoderated video chats, adult video chats, or monitored video chats.
 You can also choose to participate in text chats.